- Parking checklist

 Emergency contacts

-Contact our team.
+Get in touch with our team through one of the methods on the Contact page.
 We'll help with instructions or organize assistance.

 Basic tools

 The camper has a kit with basic tools for minor repairs.
-It's located in the trunk shelf or in the floor inspection panel, under the table.
+It's located in the trunk on the shelf or in the floor inspection panel, under the table.

 First aid kit